DKavaliou-by/edu-ai-challenge-2025/10/README.md

 - "Clothing with rating above 4.0"

 ### Test Mode
-If no OpenAI API key is provided in the `.env` file, the application will run in test mode:
+When running in test mode (either automatically or with --test flag), the application will:
-- Shows the function call that would be made to OpenAI
+- Show the function call that would be made to OpenAI
-- Displays the extracted filtering parameters
+- Display the extracted filtering parameters
-- Uses mock filtering logic for demonstration
+- Use mock filtering logic for demonstration
 - Useful for testing and development without using API credits

 Example test mode output:
 ```
+=== RUNNING IN TEST MODE ===
+Test mode enabled via --test flag.
+The app will show the generated function call instead of making API calls.

+Enter your product search criteria (e.g., "I want headphones under $100 that are in stock"):
+> I want headphones under $100 that are in stock

+Searching for products...

 === TEST MODE ===
-No OpenAI API key provided.
+Test mode enabled via --test flag.
 Showing function call that would be made:

 User Input: I want headphones under $100 that are in stock